sanger-pathogens/circlator/README.md

 Usage
 -----

-The input is an assembly in FASTA format and corrected long reads in FASTA format.
+The input is an assembly in FASTA format, corrected long reads in FASTA format and a FASTA file of a family of genes to use to choose the start position of contigs (eg dnaA genes).
 To run:

-    circlator all assembly.fasta corrected_reads.fasta output_directory
+    circlator all genes.fasta assembly.fasta corrected_reads.fasta output_directory